 As the Hispanic culture expands and melds more and more with traditional American culture, celebration traditions also cross over and mesh.
-You may walk into a Hispanic birthday party that looks no different than an American cookout, or you may find a heavier Latin influence in the array of food, activities and decorations.
+You may walk into a Hispanic birthday party that looks no different than an American cookout, or you may find a heavier Latin influence in the array of foods, activities and decorations.
 These general traditions vary widely from country to country, and even in the United States.

-Hispanic families engage in a number of American and Latin traditional activities and games.
-Younger children play pin the tail on the donkey, run sack races or do balloon tosses.
+Hispanic families perform a number of American and Latin traditional activities and games.
+Younger children play pin the tail on the donkey, sack races or balloon tosses.
 Most birthday party activities culminate in hitting the pinata, a colorful paper-mache animal or character filled with candies, goodies and sometimes money.
 Kids line up, and each takes a turn getting blindfolded and turned around three times before she tries to hit the pinata strung up between two trees.
 A relative sometimes pulls on the string to swing the pinata to make it more challenging for older kids.

 Traditional Hispanic birthday decorations include fresh flowers, banners made from colorful crepe or tissue paper, colorful tablecloths and message banners in Spanish or English.
 Families may buy or make colorful crepe flowers ahead of time to attach to table corners and line fences with.
 The crafter layers giant tissue paper squares atop one another, pinches the center of the square, securing it with pipe cleaner or wire, then fanning out the paper blossoms.
 Experienced flower makers may also glue crape paper to wire to create blossoms.